icebob/moleculer-java-site/src/services.md

 }
 ```

-The main difference between the `@Dependencies` Annotation and Spring `@DependsOn` Annotation
+The main difference between the "@Dependencies" annotation and Spring "@DependsOn" annotation
-is that `@Dependencies` monitors the entire Moleculer Cluster.
+is that "@Dependencies" monitors the entire Moleculer Cluster.
-In the example above, "logService" or "backendService" can be a **remote** Service.
+In the example above, "logService" or "backendService" can be a **remote** `Service`.
-The Spring `@DependsOn` Annotation only monitors the local `ApplicationContext`.
+The Spring "@DependsOn" annotation only monitors the local `ApplicationContext`.

 ## Wait for services via ServiceBroker

-To wait for services, you can also use the `waitForServices` method of `ServiceBroker`.
+To wait for services, you can also use the "waitForServices" method of `ServiceBroker`.
 It returns a `Promise` which will be resolved when all defined services are available & started.

 **Example**